-The EdTechTeacher Boston Summit is a unique learning experience that brings together tested and practical edtech strategies for the classroom, as well as thought leaders to explore what is next in education and edtech.
-From iPads & Chromebooks to Project Based Learning, Gamification, Virtual Reality and Coding, the EdTechTeacher Boston Summit is the ideal event to learn, connect and share.
+Our EdTechTeacher Summits are unique learning experiences that bring together tested and practical edtech strategies for the classroom, as well as thought leaders to explore what is next in education and edtech.
+From iPads & Chromebooks to Project Based Learning, Gamification, Virtual Reality and Coding, EdTechTeacher Summits are the ideal events to learn, connect and share.

-There are three unique strands in this year’s event, edtechNOW, edtechNEXT and edTHOUGHT.
+There are three unique strands: edtechNOW, edtechNEXT and edTHOUGHT.
 Each strand is focused on addressing a certain aspect of education and edtech.
-Whether you are interested in and focused on learning more about specific edtech tools and strategies or want to explore bigger ideas and approaches to edtech, the EdTechTeacher Boston Summit is the ideal event.
+Whether you are interested in and focused on learning more about specific edtech tools and strategies or want to explore bigger ideas and approaches to edtech, an EdTechTeacher Summit is the ideal event.